 First, get all your financial papers and file them in some order.
 In other words, take them out of the shoebox of shame or the draw of doom and look at them.

-This will significantly help with the clarity of your current position and hopefully ease some of the money stress about not knowing where everything is.
+This will significantly help clarify your current position and hopefully ease some of the money stress about not knowing where everything is.

 Figure out what you need to live off in retirement